rwwaskk/to_octopress/README.md

 	ToOctopress.to_octopress('blogs_database',"blogs","updated_at","slug","content","title",File.dirname(__FILE__))

-A file to_octoress.zip will be generated.
-It contains the list of markdown files compatible with octopress name conventions and yaml setup
+A file named to_octoress.zip will be generated.
+It contains the list of markdown files compatible with octopress's name conventions and yaml setup.

+## TODO

+Testing
+Support for other databases

 ## Contributing